-We are a philanthropic real estate guild dedicated to helping the homeless.
-We have united under the banner of Agents of Change, working together to support Mary’s Place, a Seattle homeless shelter empowering homeless women, children, and families to reclaim their lives.
+We are a philanthropic real estate guild dedicated to helping the unhoused.
+We have united under the banner of Agents of Change, working together to support Mary’s Place, a Seattle shelter empowering homeless women, children, and families to reclaim their lives.

 Who are we?